geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His shield, his mail, insufferably bright;<br>
 In him, in action, as in form divine,<br>
 Achilles’ strength and manly beauty join.

-[^38]: Adamas, the diamond, which, though usually placed at the head of the gems, is very different in its composition.
-No bodies can differ more in external appearance, than charcoal, plumbago or black lead, and the diamond, yet their chemical analysis affords similar results.
-The diamond burns, like plumbago and charcoal, into pure carbonic acid, and the difference in their aspect probably arises, either from a slight excess or deficiency in the oxygen combined with the carbon, or perhaps only from the different form and arrangement of the particles in crystallization.
-In coal mines, the stratum of coal is occasionally seen passing, by sensible gradations, into plumbago.
-Some have supposed plumbago to be charcoal united with iron.
-Charcoal and plumbago are excellent conductors of electricity, but the diamond is a perfect non-conductor, which strengthens the idea that it contains a portion of oxygen combined with its carbonaceous basis, as this gas, however small in quantity, always destroys conducting power in the body with which it is combined.

 A leader’s place to him, in arms, they yield,<br>
 And gladly follow thro’ the embattled field.<br>
 Tho’ prized and honour’d for himself alone,<br>